bokem29/yt-dlp-gui/README.md

 # YouTube Video Downloader
-A simple Python-based YouTube video downloader with a GUI built using tkinter.
+A simple YouTube video downloader built using Python and tkinter for a graphical user interface.

 ## Features
 - Download YouTube videos by URL